stefman69/Minatsuki-Pro-Drums-Plus/README.md

 `python main.py`

-Then Select the last instance of your controller with the corresponding number and press enter.
+Then Select the last instance of your controller (mine says something like MadCatz Rock Band 4 Drums) by typing the corresponding number and press enter.

 **Gamepad**